About The James Irvine Foundation

 Continuous & Flexible Learner

-The Program Officer will be an equity centered, high energy, and nimble individual.
-The Program Officer will bring a learning mindset to the role and will be a quick study when working on new content areas.
+The Senior Program Officer will bring a learning mindset to the role and will be a quick study when working on new content areas.
 Eager to engage in issues exploration, this individual will enjoy the challenge of cross-portfolio work and will be open to innovative approaches to achieving the Foundation’s goal.
-The PO will be flexible and adaptable when strategy requires a pivot to a new focus area in order to increase impact.
+The SPO will be flexible and adaptable when strategy requires a pivot to a new focus area in order to increase impact.
 This individual will possess a strong willingness to stay abreast of current research, activities, and trends relating to their initiative and/or body of work and will positively contribute to a culture of learning.

 Compensation & Benefits

 The James Irvine Foundation’s compensation philosophy is reflected in its Talent Advancement Program, which was created to assure equity in staff compensation.
 While every staff member is assigned a Tier based on demonstration of competencies, the Foundation looks to outcomes as criteria for advancement through the program’s Tiers.
 The positions are benchmarked against relative industry and occupational groups and reviewed each year, with the goal to deliver compensation equitably throughout the organization.
 Tier One starts at $160,000 and Tier Two at $184,000.
 For more information, please review Compensation Practices at Irvine.

 The James Irvine Foundation offers an attractive benefits package.
 The Foundation is an Equal Opportunity Employer, and we encourage applicants who reflect the diversity of California.
 Qualified applicants with criminal histories will be considered pursuant to the San Francisco Fair Chance Ordinance (“FCO”).